 into the environment.

 The oil-based drops are placed between the dog’s shoulder-blades to prevent him from licking it off.
-A common (off patent) ingredient is imidacloprid (Bayer’s Advantage®), a nicotine-based insecticide, belonging to a class of chemicals called neonicotinoids.
+A common (off patent) ingredient is imidacloprid (Bayer’s Advantage®), a nicotine-based (chloro-nicotinyl) insecticide (1994), belonging to a class of chemicals called neonicotinoids.
 These chemicals act as a neurotoxin and interfere with the transmission of nerve impulses in insects by binding to certain nicotinic acetylcholine receptors, causing paralysis and death.
 Neonicotinoids are selectively more toxic to insects than warm-blooded mammals, because they block a specific neural pathway that is more abundant in insects; hence their efficacy as synthetic broad-use insecticides, particularly in lage-scale agricultural applications.
 However, the French Minister of Agriculture suspended the use of imidacloprid as a treatment for sunflower seeds (1999) and corn (2004) owing to studies linking it to collapse of honeybee populations.
 Other European regulatory agencies have likewise suspended use of similar systemic neonicotinoid pesticides for this reason.

 Marcey: turning an elegant shoe

 What does the term “Systemic” Mean?